Do I Need A Building Permit for That?

 Building permits are a byproduct of building codes.
 Codes are regulations that spell out what is considered “acceptable” construction in terms of public health, safety, and welfare.

-Building codes have been around in one form or another for centuries, and are often updated after major disasters – the Great London Fire of 1666, the Chicago Fire of 1871, the San Francisco Earthquakes of 1906 and 1989, hurricane Andrew in 1992 – to address safety issues those disasters uncovered.
+Building codes have been around in one form or another for centuries, and are often updated after major disasters (fires, earthquakes, etc.) to address safety issues those disasters uncovered.

 The extensive roof damage from hurricane Andrew, for example, led to a complete rewriting of the building codes that cover much of the southeastern United States.